OpenVidu/openvidu.io/docs/docs/tutorials/application-client/ionic.md

         !!! warning "Requirements"

-            Before running the application on a mobile device, make sure that the device is connected to the same network as your PC and the mobile is connected to the PC via USB.
+            Before running the application on a mobile device, make sure that the device is connected to the same network as your PC and the mobile is connected to the PC via USB or Wi-Fi.

         === ":fontawesome-brands-android:{.icon .lg-icon .tab-icon} Android"